AI-Planning/cloud-solver/README.md

 5. Run `heroku create` from the directory this file exists.
 Take note of the URL.
 6. Run `git push heroku master` to deploy the software.

-Est voila!
+Et voila!
 You now have your very own planner-in-the-cloud.

 Playing with things